ToledoFelipe/novamind-flow/airflow/README.md

 ## To DO

 - [ ] Create a crawler based at python operator and run locally, retrieve the information as json reading though https://www.tabnews.com.br/
+- [ ] Add a pre commit and after commit with a github actions to apply security checks
+- [ ] Add black and flake8 code to do testing
+- [ ] Add a new folder called scripts

 ## Additional Resources